-In the survey carried out during June and July 2019, HALMED was highly rated by most of the participants of the survey ("excellent" and "very good").
+In the survey carried out during May and June 2022, HALMED was highly rated by most of the participants of the survey ("excellent" and "very good").

 The percentage of user satisfaction varied depending on the question, where the following aspects obtained the highest marks:

-When it came to the quality/price ratio of HALMED’s services, 64,83% of marks were excellent and very good, whereas the promptness of handling applications in 64,14% of responses was rated as excellent and very good.
+When it came to the the promptness of handling applications, 74,29% of marks were excellent and very good, whereas the quality/price ratio of HALMED’s services in 65,72% of responses was rated as excellent and very good.

 Based on open questions where we requested proposals from our users for improvement of our services and proposals for additional services, as well as their opinions, recommendations and comments, we received a lot of positive feedback.
-In a large number of comments, the users praised the overall work of the Agency, with an increase in expertise, openness and professionalism of Agency employees and their assistance during the implementation of the procedure.
-Furthermore, cooperation of HALMED and Marketing Authorisation Holders has been highlighted as exceptional among the regulatory bodies for the medicines of member states.
-Proposals for improvement were mainly related to the additional speeding up and adjustment of certain activities and services, as well as to more frequent holding of educations and workshops, especially related to medical products.
+The users praised the overall work of the Agency, highlighting the professionalism, expertise and cooperation of HALMED's employees, as well as their accessibility, promptness and willingness to provide support.
+The proposals for improvements received mostly related to the additional speeding up and adjustment of certain activities and services, as well as to more frequent holding of educations and workshops, especially related to medical products.